meniam/obsidian-vocabulary-cards/README.md

 ### Statistics

-There is file `.voca_stat.json` in the vault root (it is not visible in the application).
+There is file `data.json` in the plugin folder.
 The file contains statistics about correct answers.
 For reset statistics, delete the file.

 ### Example